The Magic Sword (1962 film): Plot

 Later, Branton meets secretly with Lodac.
 Branton just so happens to have Lodac's ring, which the magician lost and wants desperately back, as his powers are crippled without it.
 The kidnapping was solely intended to make Branton look good in exchange for the ring.
 Sir Dennis of France comes by and Lodac prepares a trap involving Mignonette, a beautiful Frenchwoman, who distracts her compatriot, before turning into an ugly hag who attacks him.
-Fortunately, George saves him with his magic shield.
+George intervenes by banishing Mignonette with his magic shield.

-Lodac finally becomes aware that George is being aided by magic.
+After Mignonette reports back to Lodac following her failed assassination attempt, Lodac finally becomes aware that George is being aided by magic.
 He contacts Sybil and mocks her abilities.
 Stung by the criticism, she tries to cast a spell to help George, but ends up inadvertently stripping away all his magical powers.

-Sir Dennis and Sir James of Scotland burn and perish from a heat spiral when they investigate ahead.
+Sir Dennis and Sir James of Scotland are incinerated alive by a heat spiral when they investigate ahead.
 Branton then leads George and Sir Patrick of Ireland into a trap, revealing his partnership with Lodac, before sealing them in a cave with deadly green apparitions.
-Patrick, through the power of his faith, enables George to escape at the cost of his own life.
+Patrick, through the power of his faith, sacrifices his life to allow George to escape.

 George sneaks into Lodac's castle and rescues Helene only to then be captured.
-Lodac gives Helene (actually Mignonette in disguise) to Branton, but once he has the ring, he uses magic to put Branton's head on a plaque on the wall.
-George is tied up, but escapes with the help of a number of shrunken prisoners.
-Sybil arrives and finally remembers the spell that restores George's powers.
+Lodac gives Helene to Branton in exchange for the ring, but she is then revealed to be Mignonette in disguise.
+Realizing he had been tricked, Branton attempts to attack Lodac, who uses the ring's magic to transform Branton into a hunting trophy.
+George is tied up as Lodac prepares to feed the real Helene to his dragon.
+After George escapes with the help of a number of shrunken prisoners, Sybil arrives and finally remembers the spell that restores George's powers.
 These powers then enable him to slay the two-headed dragon and save Helene.
 Sybil steals the ring while Lodac is distracted.
 When the magician threatens the young couple with the seventh curse (himself), Sybil transforms herself into a large panther and kills him.
 Helene and George get married and the 6 knights are restored to life.
 All ends with Sybil walking away smiling while she wears Lodac's dragon ring.